SEAT SIZE IS AN ACCESS ISSUE 🍑

-We want venues to think about the audience experience of being in their space.
+We are asking venues to think about the audience experience of being in their space from a variety of perspectives and needs and take part in this FREE and EASY initiative!

-The gold standard for access info from venues is by Hyde Park Picturehouse in Leeds - this clearly describes the space and has contact details in case there are additional access needs that are not listed.
+The gold standard for access info from venues that we have seen is by Hyde Park Picturehouse in Leeds, UK - they clearly describe the space and provide contact details in case there are additional access needs that are not listed.

 As a result of the Your Fat Friend release, Picturehouse cinemas now list seat size in their venues, across the whole chain.
 See Exeter as an example - it can be done, all you need is a tape measure, a little bit of time and consideration.